aryarm/varCA/README.md

 Various scripts used by the pipeline.
 See the [script README](scripts/README.md) for more information.

 ### [run.bash](run.bash)
-An example bash script for executing the pipeline on an SGE cluster using `snakemake` and `conda`.
+An example bash script for executing the pipeline using `snakemake` and `conda`.
+Any parameters to this script are passed directly to `snakemake`.